 Why would I need to restructure my business?

-Restructuring your business means improving its operational, financial, legal, or other structures to maximise profit and to ensure your operation is as efficient as possible.
+Restructuring your business means improving its operational, financial, legal, or other structures to maximise profit and ensure your operation is as efficient as possible.

 In the case of an effective business restructuring, you will need the joint efforts of business experts, your management team, and any key shareholders.

 If you choose to restructure your business, it’s usually because it is faced with financial challenges or going through a formal insolvency process such as administration.